SUSE/doc-unversioned/trento/migration/container-install.md

 ### Install Trento on Docker

-1. Create the secret environment variables:
+1. Create secret environment variables:

-   > Note: Consider using an environment variable file, learn more about from [official Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#env).
+   > Note: Consider using an environment variable file (see [official Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#env)).
 Adjust the docker command below for use with the env file.
 In any case, make sure you keep a copy of the generated keys in a safe location, in case you need to reuse them in the future.

    ```bash
    WANDA_SECRET_KEY_BASE=$(openssl rand -out /dev/stdout 48 | base64)